 The School District has accelerated its asbestos abatement efforts while schools have been closed.
-Extensive environmental and capital improvements are happening this summer across more than 60.
+Extensive environmental and capital improvements took place this summer across more than 60 schools and are currently underway in another 30.
 For information about what’s happening at your school, visit HERE.
 Note that if your school is not undergoing a project, it will not be listed on the website.

 Who is receiving concerns about issues with District buildings at this time?

 Please email email@example.com with any issues or concerns with District buildings.